Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 installing Batch Shipyard on [python.org (CPython)](https://www.python.org)
 and Anaconda.
 It is highly recommended to use Python 3.5 or later (or an Anaconda equivalent).
 The use of the `install.cmd` script installs Batch Shipyard into a virtual environment.
+Please ensure that `python.exe` can be found in your `%PATH%`.
 For example:

 ```shell
 # Change directory to where Batch Shipyard was cloned or unpacked to
 cd batch-shipyard